ivalaginja/minimal-mistakes/_pages/european_moving_to_us.md

 There are federal, state and city taxes but people file them all at once.
 Your nationality and visa type also matters for your tax return, as well as for how long you have been in the country for.
 The tax advisor preparing your taxes will ask you for all this so that they can do their work.
 A big advantage of having your taxes filed for you is that if you pay someone to do it, they are responsible for any potential mistakes, not you, which makes it a little easier and less stressful for you.

-One important piece of information for your tax return is the dates in the year you are filing for that you have been outside of the US.
+One important piece of information for your tax return is the dates in the year you are filing for that you have been outside the US.
 Which means that you need to be able to produce a list of dates on which you have not been physically in the US when your tax advisor asks you for it.

 ## 3.7.
 Venmo